4finance/micro-infra-spring/README.md

 ### Example of usage

-For more examples please check the specifications avaliable under __com.ofg.infrastructure.web.resttemplate.fluent__ package under
+For more examples please check the specifications available under __com.ofg.infrastructure.web.resttemplate.fluent__ package under
 HTTP method named packages.

 #### Example of sending to URL